 On top of weight training and meal prep athletes are always trying to make the most of their cardio workout time.
 Therefore, I’m going to give you some tips and pointers on how you can make your cardio efficient in the least amount of time.

-You Just Might Want To Rethink LSD Cardio…
+You Just Might Want To Rethink Long Slow Distance Cardio…

 Long Slow Distance Cardio – (Steady State)

-Long slow distance, also known as LSD cardio workouts, is just as the name implies; continuous workouts at a low intensity for a long duration.
+Long slow distance, also known as LSD cardio, is just as the name implies; continuous workouts at a low intensity for a long duration.
 Sounds pretty boring right?
 Well, it could be worth your wild.

 Long slow distance cardio workouts target a variety of factors related to fitness such as increasing hemoglobin concentration and red blood cells, mitochondrial and muscle capillary volumes, as well as aerobic enzymes.
 Hemoglobin in red blood cells carries oxygen throughout your entire body.
 The more red blood cells and hemoglobin you have, the better your vessels’ oxygen-transporting ability.
 Pretty cool stuff.
 Right?
 Well, there’s more…